Kyuu-Ji/htb-write-up/tenten/write-up-tenten.md

 [+] URL of CV found! http://10.10.10.10/wp-content/uploads/2017/04/HackerAccessGranted.jpg
 ```

-This finds a JPG file from the mysterious user that we download to analyze further
+This finds a JPG file from the mysterious user that we download to analyze further.

 ### Analyzing the image file